msxuc/EASIER/docs/autodiff.md

         ```
         which is more functional-style and concise.

-    However, both ways for forward-mode AD do not seem directly adaptable to EASIER primitives.
+    However, `autograd` APIs do not seem directly adaptable to EASIER,
+    as `autograd` relies on value-based `torch.Tensor`.

 ## EASIER AD APIs